Lake Geneva: Notable residents

 Edmund Ludlow, famous as one who had signed the death warrant of English King Charles I, was granted on 16 April 1662 protection in and continued to live at Vevey until his death in 1692.
 Mary and Percy Shelley and Lord Byron holidayed by the lake and wrote ghost stories, one of which became the basis for the novel Frankenstein.
 The Empress Elisabeth of Austria (Sisi) was stabbed to death on the quayside in Geneva in September 1898.
 Vladimir Lenin rented a little "chalet" at the French bank, near Geneva.
 Actor Charlie Chaplin spent his final years and died in Vevey (there is a memorial statue of him along the promenade; his home at Corsier-sur-Vevey is now a museum of his life and career).
-Actors Noël Coward, James Mason, Sir Peter Ustinov, Richard Burton and Audrey Hepburn all lived in villages on the shores of or in view of the lake.
+Actors Noël Coward, James Mason, Sir Peter Ustinov, Richard Burton, and Audrey Hepburn all lived in villages on the shores of or in view of the lake.
 David Bowie moved to a chalet to the north of Lake Geneva in 1976, which inspired him to take up painting and informed the first stages of the "Berlin Trilogy".
 Pop singer Phil Collins lives in a home overlooking the lake.
 Rock band Queen owned and operated Mountain Recording Studios (which is still in use today) in Montreux, and a statue of lead singer Freddie Mercury, who also owned a second home in Montreux, stands on the northern shore of the lake.
 Writer Vladimir Nabokov also took residence in Montreux, where he died in 1977.
-Ex-Formula 1 driver Michael Schumacher lives with his family in a home overlooking the lake.
+Former Formula 1 driver Michael Schumacher lives with his family in a home overlooking the lake.